Messinian salinity crisis: Several cycles

 The amount of Messinian salts has been estimated as around 4e18 kg (but this estimate may be reduced by 50 to 75% when more information becomes available) and more than 1 million cubic kilometres, 50 times the amount of salt normally in the Mediterranean waters.
 This suggests either a succession of desiccations or a long period of hypersalinity during which incoming water from the Atlantic Ocean was evaporated with the level of the Mediterranean brine being similar to that of the Atlantic.
-The nature of the strata points strongly to several cycles of the Mediterranean Sea completely drying and being refilled (Gargani and Rigollet, 2007), with drying periods correlating to periods of cooler global temperatures; which were therefore drier in the Mediterranean region.
+The nature of the strata points strongly to several cycles of the Mediterranean Sea completely drying and being refilled, with drying periods correlating to periods of cooler global temperatures, which were therefore drier in the Mediterranean region.
 Each refilling was presumably caused by a seawater inlet opening, either tectonically, or by a river flowing eastwards below sea level into the "Mediterranean Sink" cutting its valley head back west until it let the sea in, similarly to a river capture.
 The last refilling was at the Miocene/Pliocene boundary, when the Strait of Gibraltar broke wide open permanently.
 Upon closely examining the Hole 124 core, Kenneth J. Hsu found that:

 Research since then has suggested that the desiccation-flooding cycle may have repeated several times during the last 630,000 years of the Miocene epoch.
 This could explain the large amount of salt deposited.
 Recent studies, however, show that the repeated desiccation and flooding is unlikely from a geodynamic point of view.